jflalonde/illuminationSingleImage/README.md

 Running the code on your own images
 ------------------

-If you want to run the code on your own images, you will need to pre-compute the following:
+It is now *much* easier to run the code on your own images!
+All you have to do is to set the `demoMode` flag to `false` and it will automatically compute the geometric context and the ground shadow boundaries.

-* focal length (can be obtained from EXIF);
+You will need to make sure the following packages are installed and running (refer to their respective websites for installation instructions):

-* geometric context results, code available from [Derek Hoiem's website](http://www.cs.illinois.edu/homes/dhoiem);
+* geometric context, code available from [Derek Hoiem's website](http://www.cs.illinois.edu/homes/dhoiem);
-* detected ground shadow boundaries, code available from [my website](http://www.jflalonde.org/software.html).
+* detected ground shadow boundaries, code available from [my website](http://www.jflalonde.org/software.html#shadowDetection).

+Finally, you also need to make sure that they, as well as all their dependencies, are added to the path.
+See the `setPath.m` function for a starting point.

 Compilation
 ===========